DineshMoorthy007/Python_DSA_Codes/README.md

-# Daily Data Structures Code
+# Python Data Structures Code

-Welcome to **Daily Data Structures Code** – a collection of practical, real-world examples demonstrating how data structure concepts are used in everyday programming tasks!
+Welcome to **Python Data Structures Code** – a collection of practical, real-world examples demonstrating how data structure concepts are used in everyday programming tasks!

-This repository showcases **common daily coding scenarios** solved using fundamental data structures, making abstract concepts concrete and immediately applicable.
+This repository showcases **common python coding scenarios** solved using fundamental data structures, making abstract concepts concrete and immediately applicable.

 ---